Uitgelogd

 Letter of Credit features

-This is a Letter of Credit (L/C)
+What is a Letter of Credit (L/C)?

 Main parties involved